albumentations-team/albumentations-ai-blog/posts/2025/02-the-mystery-of-input-normalization/index.md

 What we do know: it works.
 YOLO achieves state-of-the-art performance with this minimal normalization.
 All subsequent versions (YOLOv2 through YOLOv8) kept this simple [0, 1] scaling, proving it's sufficient for object detection tasks.

-This is another example of the gap between theory and practice in deep learning — we often don't know why certain choices work, we just know they do.
+Again, we don't know why this choice works — we just know it does.

 ### The Transformer Case: Not a Coincidence